Adnan Oktar: Bibliography

 Oktar's books and brochures appear in Turkish published by "Vural Yayıncılık" ("Global Publishing") of Istanbul.
 English translations of his books are published by Ta-Ha Publishers in London, Global Publishing of Istanbul, Al-Attique Publishers in Toronto, and Goodword Books of New Delhi, India.
 As of mid-2008, Oktar's "publishing empire" had produced "260 books in 52 languages, over 80 DVDs and dozens of websites".

 Publication media includes books, booklets, pamphlets, children's books, journals, documentaries, audiobooks, CDs, posters and over a hundred websites.
 The total number of books and brochures published by Oktar number in the hundreds.
 (Note: As of December 2010, Oktar's official website lists 274 items in Turkish (dated October 1991 to January 2010), 197 items in English, or 771 items counting all languages.)
-The works are lavishly produced, on high-quality paper with colored illustrations and sold in Islamic bookstores worldwide.
+The works are produced on high-quality paper with colored illustrations and sold in Islamic bookstores worldwide.